-It’s a big decision to commit to growing your business, one that involves careful planning.
+It’s a big decision to commit to growing your business and one that involves careful planning.
 You need to set specific growth targets, seek out financing, and expand your team’s skill set.
 At some point, it will feel like there aren’t enough hours in the day.
 That’s because there aren’t!

 To gain back precious hours, you need to delegate tasks and standardize your business processes so they are repeatable and scalable.